petershin/liferay-learn/docs/dxp-cloud/latest/en/getting-started.md

 getting-started/understanding-dxp-cloud-environments.md
 ```

-Liferay DXP Cloud is a secure and reliable enterprise cloud platform that provides the infrastructure and tooling necessary to simplify, secure, and deliver amazing applications on Liferay DXP.
+Liferay Cloud is a secure and reliable enterprise cloud platform that provides the infrastructure and tooling necessary to simplify, secure, and deliver amazing applications on Liferay DXP.

 Worry less and build more with a platform that provides: